Everything you need to know about organ meat is in this guide. You’ll learn why organ meat is one of the most nutritious foods on this planet.

-Cognitive health – One small dementia study shows that Vitamin D helps with cognitive health.
+Cognitive Health – A small dementia study shows that Vitamin D helps with cognitive health.
+(46)

-Sclerosis – Long-term vitamin D supplementation helps reduce the risk of multiple sclerosis.
+Sclerosis – Long-term Vitamin D supplementation helps reduce the risk of multiple sclerosis.
+(46)

-Osteoporosis – Helps prevents the loss in bone density.
+Osteoporosis – Helps prevent the loss in bone density.
+(46)

-Muscle Function – Increased vitamin D levels increased protein synthesis and ARP concentration which leads to increase in physical performance.
+Muscle Function – Increasing Vitamin D levels improves protein synthesis and ARP concentration which leads to better physical performance.
+(48)

-Depression – Studies are showing that depression and low Vitamin D are linked together.
+Depression – Low Vitamin D and depression are linked together.
+(49)

-Immunity – At the time this article was written, the Corona Virus (COVID-19) has become a global concern and the interest for immunity fortification increased drastically.
-In the Naturopathic world, the medical doctors were promoting Vitamin D as an important immunity contributor.
-And studies show Vitamin D’s direct relationship to immunity functions and the reduction in cold and flu.
+Immunity – At the time this article was written, the Corona Virus (COVID-19) has become a global concern.
+And the interest for immunity fortification increased exponentially.

 Vitamin D Absorption Factors

-Geography Dependant - There are a lot of factors that affects your vitamin D levels:
+There are a lot of factors affecting Vitamin D levels:

 Difference between D2 and D3